 If you haven’t worked with layers yet, read this article.
-Many of our guides and the words we use will make more sense afterwards.
+Many of our guides and the words we use will make more sense afterward.

-In this article we’re talking about layer masks.
-There is such a thing as selection masks, but those share just about nothing but their name.
+In this article, we’re talking about layer masks.
+There is such a thing as selection masks, but those shares just about nothing but their name.
 (Selection masks help to precisely show the boundaries of a selection, e.g. when you’ve got a blurred selection.)
 This guide is devoted solely to layer masks, not selection masks.

 What Are Masks?
 What Are Layer Masks?

-I’ll illustrate this on the example of a butterfly that I want to put in different surroundings than the ones in which I photographed it.
-For simplification, let’s illustrate the needed part of the picture as white, and the unneeded, unwanted surroundings as black.
+I’ll illustrate this with the example of a model that I want to put in different surroundings than the ones in which I photographed it.
+For simplification, let’s illustrate the needed part of the picture as white and the unneeded, unwanted surroundings as black.